2xic/nordic-payment-formats/readme.md

-# Noric payment formats
+# Nordic payment formats
+***No warranty is given.
+No complaints will be answered.***

 There are some many "weird" banking payment file formats.
-Surprisingly these are the format that are the bedrock of the financial system we have here in Norway.
-Luckily we are starting to move to more decent file formats like ISO 20022.
+Surprisingly these are the file format that financial system are standing on top of here in the nordics.
+Luckily we are starting to move to more decent file formats like ISO 20022 (camt) :)

+Todo
+- Standardize the output
+  - i.e
+    - Payer
+    - Receiver
+    - Amount
+    - Reference
+  - Add protocol buffers for the output format - main reason of the project was to play with protocol buffers :)
+- Validation -> maybe

 ### OCR
 OCR is a weird file format.
 Super inefficient, but hey it works.
 Here is the [system manual by Nets](https://www.nets.eu/no-nb/PublishingImages/Lists/Accordion%20%20OCR%20giro/AllItems/OCR%20giro%20-%20System%20manual.pdf) used for writing the parser.

-Test files used for testing was found in [python-netsgiro](https://github.com/otovo/python-netsgiro/tree/master/tests/data) and [java-netsgiro](https://github.com/Ondkloss/java-netsgiro/tree/2fd2a2f182e5d8731ce0b37191c5c128da4217e6/src/test/resources
+Test files used for writing the parser was found in [python-netsgiro](https://github.com/otovo/python-netsgiro/tree/master/tests/data) and [java-netsgiro](https://github.com/Ondkloss/java-netsgiro/tree/2fd2a2f182e5d8731ce0b37191c5c128da4217e6/src/test/resources

 )

 ### BgMax
 BgMax is another weird file format.
 System manual used to implement was found [here](https://www.bankgirot.se/globalassets/dokument/tekniska-manualer/bankgiroinbetalningar_tekniskmanual_sv.pdf).
-The layout is more or less the same as a OCR file.
+The layout is more or less the same as a OCR file, they build upon the same ideas.

-The official test files were used for testing https://www.bankgirot.se/tjanster/inbetalningar/bankgiro-inbetalningar/teknisk-information/
+The official test files were used for testing and can be found [here](https://www.bankgirot.se/tjanster/inbetalningar/bankgiro-inbetalningar/teknisk-information/)

 ### Cremul
 Cremul is maybe the best format if we were to compare it with BgMax and OCR.